California License Renewal: Step-by-Step

 License Renewal

-The State of California Department of Motor Vehicles dictates all drivers must renew their driver’s license every 5 years on their birthday.
+The State of California Department of Motor Vehicles dictates all drivers must renew their driver’s license every five years on their birthday.
 Though, some motorists have exceptions depending on their license status.

 The renewal opens 2-months prior to the deadline.

 The timeframe provides plenty of time to gather documents and complete the re-registration.
 You will receive a mail notice alerting the renewal is soon.
-This notice will include items renewal fees, date, vehicle info, and one’s renewal methods.
+This notice will include items’ renewal fees, date, vehicle info, and one’s renewal method.

 California Renewal Methods and Information